This site becomes encrypted and secure as soon as you enter the secure checkout - the padlock appears

 Used and Ex Demonstration Equipment | Vintage

 A very nice example of this classic Watson stereo, with a very well thought out design.
-Finished in blue/grey enamel, the turret mounted objectives are x2.5, x5 and x10 and are matched with two pairs of eyepieces - , x10 and x14 giving a magnification range of x25 to x140.
+Finished in blue/grey enamel, the turret mounted objectives are x2.5, x5 and x10 and are matched with a pair of x10 eyepieces giving a magnification range of x25 to x100.
 The microscope has a jointed quite long flexible light unit that can provide either incident illumination or is potentially long enough to shine light onto the substage mirror system to provide transmitted light.
 Dating from around 1960 this is a nice instrument.

 This is a good example of a British made Prior microscope, finished in dark green enamel with brushed brass controls.
 Separate coarse and fine focus controls.
 Objectives x4, x10 and x40 with a wide field x10 eyepiece.
 Mirror illumination and a focusing substage condenser with iris diaphragm.
 Mechanical specimen driver.
 Custom made wooden case.
 There is a very slight off centre movement of one of the coarse focus controls, but this does not detract from its use or appearance.
 A nice looking microscope